 2. Dress Appropriately

 This goes hand in hand with our first tip.
-Once you know what temperatures and weather to expect, make sure you have the right clothing.
+Once you know what temperatures and weather to expect, ensure you have the proper clothing.
 A hat and sunglasses for those warm summer days or layers for colder days.
-Remember when you are hiking up a mountain, your body is going to be producing more heat, so having layers is a great idea.
+Remember, your body will produce more heat when hiking up a mountain, so having layers is a great idea.

 3. Bring Water

-Whether you are a seasoned hiker exploring various State Parks regularly or you are hiking Mount Tammany for the first time, bring water.
-No matter what time of year or the weather, this is an extensive hike with over 1,100 feet of elevation gain and your body will need hydration the whole way.
+Whether you are a seasoned hiker exploring various State Parks regularly or hiking Mount Tammany for the first time, bring water.
+No matter what time of year or the weather, this is an extensive hike with over 1,200 feet of elevation gain, and your body will need hydration the whole way.

 4. Take Pictures, But Be Courteous

-We know, believe us we know, there are PLENTY of photos taken every day at Mt.
-Tammany, especially during the summer days when people are exploring New Jersey.
+We know there are PLENTY photos taken daily at Mt.
+Tammany, especially during the summer days when people explore New Jersey.
 So be sure to take your own photos along the way.
-We know that the epic viewpoint is THE place for those Instagram perfect photos, but take some along the way too.
-Looking back at the journey along the way is a great way to show people how awesome the hike was and how much you pushed yourself to get to the top.
+We know that the epic viewpoint is THE place for those Instagram-perfect photos, but take some along the way too.
+Looking back at the journey along the way is a great way to show people how excellent the hike was and how much you pushed yourself to get to the top.